Starsakary/TronjDocument/mddocs/RPC_APIs.md

 *4. resourceCode(int)**

 > resource type, can be "ENERGY" or "BANDWIDTH"

+*5. receiveAddress(String)*

+> the address that will receive the resource, default hexString

 **RETURN**